visionof2030-pixel/ExamAI/README.md

 Topic: ${quizTitleInput}
 Details: ${quizTopicInput}

-I want a quiz with ${numQuestions} questions of the following types: ${selectedTypesText}.
+I need ${numQuestions} questions of the following types: ${selectedTypesText}.

 ${feedbackInstruction}

-IMPORTANT: Generate a mix of the selected question types.
-For example, if multiple types are selected, include questions from each type.
+${reviewInstruction}

+Keep questions concise but ensure comprehensive feedback for all options.
+Generate diverse questions covering different aspects of the topic.

 ${languageInstructions.formatInstructions}

+IMPORTANT: Generate exactly ${numQuestions} questions.
+Each multiple choice question MUST have feedback for all 4 options.

 Please follow this JSON format: